-Creating Accessible Emails - Using MS Outlook
+Creating Accessible Emails using MS Outlook (Win/Mac)

 Email is one of the most important forms of communication to many of us in the Queen’s community.
 Email is fast, efficient, and creates a record of the communication.
 Like documents, accessible email communications ensures that they are usable by the widest range of users.
 This is important because, perhaps unknown to you, an email recipient may be a person with a disability who uses assistive technology such as a screen reader which reads aloud information on the screen such as text or image descriptions provided through alternative text (Alt Text).